-• Candidates may not be able to attend the examination centre to take examinations as normal
+• Candidates may not be able to attend the examination centre to take examinations as normal because of a crisis.

 - The centre to communicate with relevant awarding organisations at the outset to make them aware of the issue.
-The centre to communicate with parents, carers and candidates regarding solutions to the issue. - External sites available locally if necessary (village hall) in which we already have access to and is within walking distance from the centre.
+The centre to communicate with parents, carers and candidates regarding solutions to the issue. - External sites available locally if necessary (village hall) in which we already have access to and is within walking distance from the centre (if candidate feels un able to enter the school) - Any transport related disruptions, SLT are able to collect candidates from home using school cars - Start time of examination would be implemented for all candidates to support the crisis (where appropriate).
+All relevant exam boards would be contacted.